 It was 35 degrees in the shade; I didn't feel like renting a car, so I decided to go by train.
 Along the way beautiful old stations, the slow time, the absence of haste.
 After an hour I was surrounded by three men.
 They circulated a sausage in which the garlic had not been shunned.
 In the heat, the spicy character fully developed.
 Whether I also wanted a piece.
 I am a vegetarian, I lied in my Van-Gaal German.
 We did drink a good beer though.
 Towards evening I arrived as a happy man at Hotel Katinka in Hostinné and ate the most delicious baked trout ever.

 Early in the morning I was picked up by Pavel Horak, the son of the owner of the bronze foundry, who, accompanied by his father, led me through the company.
 They wanted to make the statue of TG Masaryk; In addition to bronze founding, Pavel is a historian.
 I saw that the bronze part of the Masaryk monument was in good hands with them.
 People work there with devotion, they understand a profession there.
 Almost no longer of this time.
 Everything used to be better.
 (Except the dentist).

 Back in the Netherlands, I discussed the steel part of the monument with Dick van Campenhout, the director of the construction company of the same name.
-Also a nice company with professionals who are used to convert designs into substance.
+Also a great company with professionals who are used to converting designs into substance.
 They made the column and the slide viewer that offers a view of a bygone building.
 The memory is kept alive.